Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies

 \titlerunning{The stellar ages of bulges and disks of CALIFA spiral galaxies}

-\abstract {We employ a recently-developed population-orbit superposition technique to simultaneously fit the stellar kinematic and age maps of 82 CALIFA spiral galaxies, and obtain the ages of stars in different dynamical structures.
-We first evaluate the capabilities of this method on CALIFA-like mock data created from the Auriga simulations.
-The recovered mean ages of dynamically cold, warm and hot components match the true values well, with up to $20\%$ observational error in the mock age maps.
-For CALIFA spiral galaxies, we find that the stellar ages of the cold, warm and hot components all increase with galaxies' stellar mass, from $\overline{t_{\rm cold}}\sim2.2$ Gyr, $\overline{t_{\rm warm}}\sim2.3$ Gyr and $\overline{t_{\rm hot}}\sim2.6$ Gyr for galaxies with stellar mass $M_*<10^{10}\,\rm M_{\odot}$, to $\overline{t_{\rm cold}}\sim4.0$ Gyr, $\overline{t_{\rm warm}}\sim5.1$ Gyr and $\overline{t_{\rm hot}}\sim5.9$ Gyr for galaxies with $M_*>10^{11}\,\rm M_{\odot}$.
+\abstract {We employ a recently developed population-orbit superposition technique to simultaneously fit the stellar kinematic and age maps of 82 CALIFA spiral galaxies and obtain the ages of stars in different dynamical structures.
+We first evaluated the capabilities of this method on CALIFA-like mock data created from the Auriga simulations.
+The recovered mean ages of dynamically cold, warm, and hot components match the true values well, with an observational error of up to $20\%$ in the mock age maps.
+For CALIFA spiral galaxies, we find that the stellar ages of the cold, warm, and hot components all increase with the stellar mass of the galaxies, from $\overline{t_{\rm cold}}\sim2.2$ Gyr, $\overline{t_{\rm warm}}\sim2.3$ Gyr, and $\overline{t_{\rm hot}}\sim2.6$ Gyr for galaxies with stellar mass $M_*<10^{10}\,\rm M_{\odot}$, to $\overline{t_{\rm cold}}\sim4.0$ Gyr, $\overline{t_{\rm warm}}\sim5.1$ Gyr, and $\overline{t_{\rm hot}}\sim5.9$ Gyr for galaxies with $M_*>10^{11}\,\rm M_{\odot}$.
 About $80\%$ of the galaxies in our sample have $t_{\rm hot}>t_{\rm cold}$, and the mean values of $t_{\rm hot}-t_{\rm cold}$ also increase with stellar mass, from $0.7_{-0.2}^{+0.6}$ Gyr in low-mass galaxies ($10^{8.9}\,\rm M_{\odot}<M_*\le10^{10.5}\,\rm M_{\odot}$) to $1.7_{-0.2}^{+0.7}$ Gyr in high-mass galaxies ($10^{10.5}\,\rm M_{\odot}<M_*<10^{11.3}\,\rm M_{\odot}$).
-The average younger stellar age in disks than in bulges suggests that either disks formed later and/or experienced a more prolonged and extensive period of star formation.
-The lower mass spiral galaxies have younger bulges and younger disks, while higher mass spiral galaxies generally have older bulges and their disks span a wide range of ages.
-This is consistent with the scenario that the bulges in more massive spirals formed earlier than those in less massive spirals.}
+The stellar age is younger in disks than in bulges, on average.
+This suggests that either the disks formed later and/or that they experienced a more prolonged and extensive period of star formation.
+Lower-mass spiral galaxies have younger bulges and younger disks, while higher-mass spiral galaxies generally have older bulges, and their disks span a wide range of ages.
+This is consistent with the scenario in which the bulges in more massive spirals formed earlier than those in less massive spirals.}

 \keywords{galaxies: spiral -- galaxies: structure -- galaxies: kinematics and dynamics -- galaxies: evolution -- galaxies: fundamental parameters}

 \begin{nolinenumbers}